 I grew up in central New Jersey, and spent four years in California for college at Stanford, where I started out planning to be a linguistics major before switching to mathematics.
 I finished my Ph.D. in mathematics at the University of Michigan, under the supervision of Sijue Wu.
 I now live in New York.
 My mathematical interests lie mostly in analysis, and my dissertation is about water waves.

-New: The preprint of the article based on my dissertation, A Priori Estimates for Two-Dimensional Water Waves with Angled Crests, jointly written with my advisor, Sijue Wu, has been published in the Cambridge Journal of Mathematics.
+The article based on based on my dissertation research, A Priori Estimates for Two-Dimensional Water Waves with Angled Crests, jointly written with my advisor, Sijue Wu, has been published in the Cambridge Journal of Mathematics.
 See the published version (paywalled until 2022) or the arxiv preprint.
 Please email me if you'd like a copy of the dissertation version.

 I used to organize the Student Analysis Seminar.
 I also used to participate in the (sometimes dormant) PDE Reading Group.

 N.B.
 My first name's pronunciation sometimes causes confusion; it rhymes with "safe".

 I wrote a letter to the editor of the Michigan Daily about privacy at UM.
 The version they published was slightly edited from the version I submitted, so I've made a copy of my original submission available here.

 My prelim syllabus.
 I also have typed notes on all the material there, which I'm happy to send by request (caveat lector); these are mostly based on Stein's and Evans's books, and Tao's lecture notes.

 Honors Thesis: Topology and Social Choice Theory, 2008. [pdf]